adikarimadhav21/3013-Algorithms-Adhikari/Assignments/P01/README.md

 ## P01 - Parse JSON files , build a data structure and search the record
 ### Madhav Adhikari
 ### Description:
-Using using Mockaroo, we created random_person_data.json files where Json have 16 elements.
-This program  have  binary search tree data  and linked list structure to load data and search the respective data and compare the time difference between them.Since Most of these data elements are easily sorted and made searchable so we can get O(logn) time complexcity to search data from BST.
-This program made the binary search tree/linkedlist for following values only 8 of the 16 values ( GPS will be used to search data by pairing latitude and longitude)
+Using Mockaroo, we created random_person_data.json files where Json has 16 elements.
+This program has binary search tree data and a linked list structure to load data and search the respective data by comparing the time difference between them.
+This program made the binary search tree/LinkedList for the following values only 8 ("id";"last_name"; - "email"; - "car_model"; - "job_title"; - "address";- "phone_number - "latitude"; - "GPS";) of the 16 values ( GPS will be used to search data by pairing latitude and longitude).
+I have applied the following approaches to this program

- - "id";
+- Read JSON files and collect all data JsonData in vector JsonDataList
- - "last_name";
+- To  make a better balance BST, randomly shuffle the JsonData
- - "email";
+- Make different BST and store them in the map ( key= element_name, value_BST), here to store different types of BST like string, double, int, GPS , template <typename T> concept is used
- - "car_model";
+- To compare the values to respective types like sting comparison with ignoring case and special character, used operator overloading concepts
- - "job_title";
+- Insert all JsonData into linkedList- Ask the user to enter search parameters like 1 for id and 2 for last_name and respective intentioned search values
- - "address";
+- Search the required values in respective BST and LinkedList
- - "phone_number
+- Count the number of nodes and calculate execution time till the required values found
- - "latitude";
+- Display the result in the console

- - "GPS";
+Since most of these data elements are easily sorted and made searchable so we can get O(logn) time complexity to search data from BST.

 ### Files